FredrikOseberg/react-util-kit/README.md

 # react-util-kit

-react-util-kit is a small library focused on common operations with React simple and readble by wrapping them in components. react-util-kit is primarily concerned with behaviour, not styling nor boilerplate.
+react-util-kit is a small library focused on common operations with React simple and readable by wrapping them in components. react-util-kit is primarily concerned with behaviour, not styling nor boilerplate.
 I don't make any assumptions about how you want to style or structure your code.

 ## Installation